- Clinical Trials: What You Need to Know

 Each clinical trial offers its own opportunities and risks, but most have some things in common.
 For the most part, clinical trials (other than phase 0) have some of the same potential benefits:

-- You may help others who have the same condition in the future by helping to advance cancer research.
+- You might help others who have the same condition in the future by helping to advance cancer research.

-- You may have access to treatment that’s not otherwise available, which might be safer or work better than current treatment options.
+- You could have access to treatment that’s not otherwise available, which might be safer or work better than current treatment options.

 - You may increase the total number of treatment options available to you, even if you haven’t yet had all of the standard treatments.